DDRBoxman/shadertoy-demo/README.md

-Quick demo of a shatetoy shader converted to wgsl with wgpu
+Quick demo of a shadertoy shader converted to wgsl with wgpu

 https://www.shadertoy.com/view/mtyGWy